AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When should I obtain car insurance without a license?

 The answer to this question depends on whether anyone is driving your car.
-If someone is driving your car in every state except New Hampshire and Virginia, you’ll need to get car insurance before they set off on the road.
-However, unless you have an SR-22, you don’t need insurance if no one is driving your car.
+If someone is driving your car in every state except New Hampshire, you’ll need to get car insurance before they set off on the road.
+However, unless you have an SR-22, you don’t need insurance if your car is in storage and no one is driving it.
 That said, we recommend buying a policy anyway to protect yourself financially against vehicle theft, vandalism, natural disasters, and collisions to your parked car.

 Do I need car insurance if I own a car but do not have a license?